 Most importantly, you can dispute your property taxes in about the time it takes you to read this step-by-step guide: Green estimates 15 minutes.
 And it may be foolish not to.
 "Totally worth it, considering how much you could save," he says.

-Why would a homeowner need to dispute their property taxes?
+Why do I need to dispute?